 Mining, refining and the smelting of ore into metals are at the foundation of industrial development.
 Mining is one of the most rough-and-tumble areas of the economy – financially volatile, environmentally damaging, and demanding and dangerous for workers.
-The expansion and settlement of the West and the US industrial base were shaped by the operations of the great mining interests.
-The “lead trust” and the “copper barons” set some of the toughest terms for employment as mining was cultivated across the from the 19th century into the early 20th.
-Many communities grew out of the staking of claims, the discoveries of valuable ores and their magnetic pull on working people.
+The expansion and settlement of the West and the U.S. industrial base were shaped by the operations of the great mining interests.
+The “lead trust” and the “copper barons” set some of the toughest terms for employment, as mining was cultivated from the 19th century into the early 20th.
+Many communities grew out of the staking of claims, the discovery of valuable ores and their magnetic pull on working people.

-The communities we have been learning from and with each have a distinctive labor story.
-Ruston, Washington was created for the express purpose of metal smelting.
-The smelter was build out on the edge of a peninsula at the far reaches of the emerging city of Tacoma, in the late 1890s during Tacoma’s boom years.
+The communities we have been learning with and from each have a distinctive labor story.
+The town of Ruston, Washington was created for the express purpose of metal smelting.
+The smelter was built out on the edge of a peninsula at the far reaches of the emerging city of Tacoma, in the late 1890s during Tacoma’s boom years.
 Inaccessible except by boat for several decades, the smelter community, a classic company town, drew Eastern European and Welsh immigrants to what was then an isolated production site.
 Ores were shipped in from the Philippines and the Western interior to what quickly became one of the major production landmarks on the Pacific coast.
-Workers lived in bunkhouses, with families eventually arriving to help shape a vital community.
+Workers lived in boarding houses, with families eventually arriving to help shape a vital community.

-In 1912 ASARCO’s unorganized workers embarked on one of their first recorded strikes, over low wages and long hours.
-But the next year ASARCO once again cut wages and lengthened working hours.
+In 1912 ASARCO’s unorganized workers embarked on one of their first recorded strikes over low wages and long hours.
+The next year ASARCO once again cut wages and lengthened working hours.
 In 1914 there was another strike, as the Western Federation of Miners began organizing Ruston’s smelter workers.
 The Seattle Hoboes Union pledged that they wouldn’t scab, and the strike earned the support of other unions, with Tacoma’s Longshore Workers refusing to unload ore at the smelter dock.
-Following this short period of solidarity, the union languished, especially during the war years.
-But with the challenges of the Depression, the local rechartered as part of the International Union of Mine, Mill and Smelter Workers.
+Following this short period of solidarity, the WFM languished, especially during the war years.
+But with the challenges of the Depression, Ruston's local rechartered as part of the International Union of Mine, Mill and Smelter Workers.
 Smeltermen’s Local 25 quickly grew in strength, gaining support from the vast majority of workers.

-Mine-Mill went through various periods of strain, mirroring tensions between the AFL and CIO, and then within the CIO during the red-baiting years of the late 1940s.
-It was the target of much red-baiting as ASARCO and other mine owners, the National Labor Relations Board and the courts together worked to demonize the union.
+Mine-Mill went through periods of strain, mirroring tensions between the American Federation of Labor (AFL) and the Congress of Industrial Organizations (CIO).
+There were also internal tensions within the CIO during the red-baiting years of the late 1940s.
+Mine-Mill was the target of much red-baiting, as ASARCO and other mine owners, the National Labor Relations Board and the courts all worked to demonize the union.
 Mine-Mill was expelled from the CIO in 1950 for refusing to rid itself of leaders or rank and file members who were alleged to be Communists.
-By the 1960’s, the Mine, Mill and Smelter Workers union had been weakened financially and politically.
-During the 1950s and 1960s, the union also confronted challenges from the United Steelworkers union, which was trying to displace Mine-Mill as the union representative of the workforce.
+By the 1960s, the Mine, Mill and Smelter Workers union had been weakened financially and politically.
+During the 1950s and 1960s, the union also confronted challenges from the United Steelworkers union which was trying to displace Mine-Mill as the representative of the workforce.
 In 1967 the Smelter Workers leadership voted to merge with the Steelworkers, a decision that the Ruston local accepted.
 This marked the end of Mine-Mill’s pre-eminence, while the Steelworkers became a major force in the U.S. labor and economic landscape.

-Although the El Paso labor situation went through similar transformations and shifts of union base, what’s distinctive about the El Paso labor story is how ethnic divisions, tensions around immigrant workers and the political significance of the border have all contributed to labor politics.
-Humberto Silex was a Nicaraguan-born labor activist who became a key figure in the Asarco smelter labor struggle and a celebrated union organizer.
+Although labor in El Paso experienced similar transformations and shifts of its union base, what’s distinctive about the El Paso labor story is how ethnic divisions, tensions around immigrant workers and the political significance of the border have all contributed to labor politics.
+Humberto Silex was a Nicaraguan-born labor activist who became a key figure in the ASARCO smelter labor struggle and a celebrated union organizer.
 Silex fought against the “Mexican wage,” a discriminatory two-tier pay system.
-His effectiveness as a union leader in the MMSW through the 1930s and 40s led him to be targeted by the U.S. Department of Justice and then systematically blacklisted by virtually all employers in the El Paso area.
-His anguished story, as well as the systematic discrimination shown toward Mexican and Mexican American workers and their families in Smeltertown (see Community Stories), highlight how ethnocentrism and xenophobia were threaded through the already uphill struggle of working people in the mining/smelting sector of the economy of the Southwest.
+His effectiveness as a union leader in the MMSW through the 1930s and '40s led him to be targeted by the U.S. Department of Justice and then systematically blacklisted by virtually all employers in the El Paso area.
+His anguished story, as well as the systematic discrimination shown toward Mexican and Mexican American workers and their families in Smeltertown, highlight how ethnocentrism and xenophobia were threaded through the already uphill struggle of working people in the mining/smelting sector of the economy of the Southwest.

 The copper mining region of southeast Arizona was also riven by anti-Mexican and anti-labor patterns of discrimination and abuse.
 In Ray, a valley that was once an underground copper mine, is now fully stripped out as an open pit mine.
 Three communities once existed in this valley, sharing a common location and employer, while separated from one another by language, ethnicity and national origin.
 The actual town of Ray was populated only by Anglos.
 The residents of nearby Sonora were primarily of Mexican ancestry, with some Lebanese-American residents, including the Basha family, founders of what is now a chain of large grocery stores.
 The third town, Barcelona, was reserved for those who traced their heritage directly back to Spain.
 Today, the former residents of Sonora still speak of the segregation that ruled their lives.
 There was little socializing between the communities; each town had its own schools, community pageants and churches.
 Even the cemetery was segregated; as people told us.
 “We could not be together even in death.”